 Table 6.
 Outcome of keywords clustering

-This basic example could be extended to the real data from reports.
+This basic example could be extended to the real data in reports.

-In a keyword report, we order a specific performance metric (e.g. revenues) in a descending order.
-Then we identify two thresholds (T1 and T2) and assign a cluster score (i.e., “A”, “B” or “C”) to each keyword as it is shown on the graph below.
-The thresholds have to be defined under certain assumptions, which have to make sense in the underlying business model and dataset.
+In a keyword report, we display a specific performance metric (e.g. revenues) in descending order.
+We then identify two thresholds (T1 and T2), and assign a cluster score (i.e., “A”, “B” or “C”) to each keyword, as shown in the graph below.
+The thresholds have to be defined under certain assumptions that must make sense in the underlying business model and dataset.
 There is no universal rule.
 The corresponding data always has to be considered.

 Figure 1.
 ABC Analysis (deltamethod academy, 2013)

-“A” keywords are the most important keywords we have, since they generate almost 80% of the revenues.
-Therefore, we first of all, work to improve their performance.
-“B” and “C” keywords are less important.
+“A” keywords are the most important keywords we have, since they generate almost 80% of the revenue.
+Therefore, we should prioritize improving their performance.
+“B” and “C” keywords should be seen as less important.

 Dynamic Scoring Models

-In order to speed up our analysis we use dynamic scoring models, which add some complexity to it.
+In order to speed up our analysis, we use dynamic scoring models that add some complexity.
 For example, dynamic scoring models make it possible to compare metrics within or between groups.